 $16,064,098

-To Be and to Have is a French documentary film titled Être et avoir.
-The film was made by Nicolas Philibert and gained tremendous success at the 2002 Cannes Film Festival.
+To Be and to Have (originally titled Être et avoir) is a remarkable French documentary directed by Nicolas Philibert.
+The film received significant acclaim and made a strong impression at the 2002 Cannes Film Festival.

 Recommended: